Dendrobium discolor: Distribution and habitat

 Antler orchid grows in coastal scrub and on mangroves, in coastal rainforest, and woodland, sometimes on rocks.
 It occurs in Queensland, including on the islands of the Great Barrier Reef, New Guinea as well as in the Maluku Islands and Sulawesi in Indonesia.

+Conservation Status

+This species is listed as "Special Least Concern" under the Queensland Nature Conservation Act 1992.